Huhngoku/ADVOCATE/README.md

 This program is still under development and may return no or wrong results.

 ## What
 We want to analyze concurrent Go programs to automatically find potential concurrency bug.
-For now we only support the search for potential send on a closed channel, but we plan to expand the use cases in the future.
+For now we only support the search for potential send/receive on a closed channel, but we plan to expand the use cases in the future.

 ## Recording
 To analyze the program, we first need